 Jungle Cat (Felis chaus) Conservation and Research

-Hers are some research theses and papers on this cat species by year:
+Here are some research theses and papers on the Jungle Cat species by year:

 - Adhya T. 2015.

 Habitat use and diet of two sympatric felids - the Fishing cat (Prionailurus viverrinus) and the Jungle cat (Felis chaus) - in a human-dominated landscape in suburban Kolkata.
 MSc Thesis, National Centre for Biological Sciences Tata Institute of Fundamental Research.

 - Majumder A., Sankar K., Qureshi Q. & Basu S. 2011.